Calendar

 June 2025 Conservation Partner Meeting

-Land trust staff and board members as well as conservation partners are welcome to this quarterly meeting, featuring relevant news from state agencies, a timely update on state and federal policy matters, announcements, and a featured topic.
-Formerly known as "Steering Committee Meetings", these meetings are convened by MLTC's Partner...
+Land trust staff and board members as well as conservation partners are welcome to this quarterly meeting, featuring relevant news from state agencies, a timely update on state and federal policy matters, and announcements.
+June's featured topic will be "What conservationists need to know about pending state regulations for energy facility siting and permitting", presented by...

 • Jun26